-–LSRsafe: An email list for those seeking Support, Affirmation, Friendship and Encouragement (S.A.F.E.).
+LSRsafe: An email list for those seeking Support, Affirmation, Friendship and Encouragement (S.A.F.E.).
 It’s a strong, secure place where we seek to nurture the ‘sober self’ that exists inside us all.
 This list is lightly moderated in an attempt to discourage disruptive or abusive postings, and personal attacks on members are not tolerated.
 Craig W., moderator.
-Subscribe, mentioning “LSRsafe” in the subject line and explaining a little about your situation.
+To subscribe, hit the Join button on the Group’s Home Page.

-LSR-LO LifeRing Loved One.
+LSR-LO: LifeRing Loved One.
 LSR-LO is a secular support group for people who love people who are addicted.
 We are concerned mothers, fathers, partners, husbands, wives, children, siblings, girlfriends and boyfriends of people whose drinking or substance use is out of control.
 We have one thing in common: Our lives are affected by addiction, just as surely as the lives of the people who are addicted.
 Denise B., list owner.
 Unmoderated, unrestricted.
 To subscribe, hit the Join button on the Group’s Home Page.

-Workbook Study.
-Online group that works the Recovery by Choice workbook.
+Workbook Study: Online group that works the Recovery by Choice workbook.
 A forum for people using the book as an aid to recovery so that we can compare notes, go through exercises together and share the journey to a sober, more content and happier life through and by choice within a secular framework.
 To subscribe, hit the Join button on the Group’s Home Page.

-LifeRing convenor’s list.
-For people worldwide starting or leading meetings or doing other service work with LifeRing.
+LifeRing Convenors: For people worldwide starting or leading meetings or doing other service work with LifeRing.
 Do you want to start a new meeting, but the idea is too scary?
 Already have a meeting, but want advice?
 This is the place to get support!
 To subscribe, hit the Join button on the Group’s Home Page.

-LifeRing Online Convenors group.
-For people who sustain LifeRing’s online presence: chat hosts, forum hosts, listmeisters, webmasters and the like.
+LifeRing Online Convenors: For people who sustain LifeRing’s online presence: chat hosts, forum hosts, listmeisters, webmasters and the like.
 To subscribe, hit the Join button on the Group’s Home Page.